cp6/BunnyCDN-API/README.md

 For Pull zone, billing and statistics API interaction you will need your BunnyNet API key, this is found in your dashboard in the My Account section.

+The video streaming API you need the video stream library access key which is found in the settings for the library at bunny.net.

 If you want to interact with storage zones you will need your BunnyCDN API key set and the name of the storage zone.